 - We recommend that you read the entire recipe before starting to cook.
 As a further word of advice, be sure your oven is working properly and that the thermostat is accurate.
 It is also wise to always monitor something during its preparation to make sure it is cooking properly and to your satisfaction.

 - The information and recipes contained in this article including all portions thereof may not be copied or disseminated in any form or by any means or stored in an electronic database or retrieval system without the express written consent of the American Bar Association and Senior Lawyers Division being first obtained in writing.

 - The Surgeon General has not yet opined on this subject and/or its use by you either in your daily diet or even a holiday meal.
 Indeed, certain foods have been found to be quite caloric and not appropriate for all persons.
 You should heed the advice and recommendations of your physician, nurse, trainer, spouse, children, office assistants, and others who tell you to eat a smidgeon and not the entire plate, no matter how inviting it looks and even how awesome it tastes.
 The word to always follow is “moderation…” at best.

 - Lastly, in case of weight gains, neither the SLD nor the ABA will be providing any dues rebate for gym memberships or weight reduction programs and/or the payment of any medical bills incurred due to glutenous activity by you.

-In all candor, we are very happy to share these wonderful recipes with you and wish each of you and your families a wonderful, joyous, and safe holiday season.
+In all candor, we are very happy to share these wonderful recipes with you and wish each of you and your families a wonderful and relaxing summer.

 Jim Schwartz, Voice of Experience Editorial Board Chair